strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 <!-- TODO: add links to user guide section(s) somewhere -->
 Custom fields extend Strapi’s capabilities by adding new types of fields to content-types.
 Once created or installed, custom fields can be used in the Content-Types Builder and Content Manager just like built-in fields.

-The present documentation is intended to custom fields creators: it describes which APIs and functions developers must use to create a new custom field.
+The present documentation is intended for custom field creators: it describes which APIs and functions developers must use to create a new custom field.
 The [user guide](#) describes how to install and use custom fields from Strapi's admin panel.

 <!-- TODO: uncomment and adjust content when blog post is ready -->
 <!-- ::: strapi Prefer to learn by building?